mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 ID Name <SNIP>      Hostname         Username   Operating System <SNIP> c46b2b6e RICH_BRUSH  DESKTOP-DUQ8TTD   me         windows/amd64  <SNIP>sliver >
 ```

-we can interact with a shell by entering "use" and then hit enter, you will be prompted with a list of your sessions and beacons, select the correct beacon, and hit enter again. alternatavely, we can use the shell ID to connect as follow
+we can interact with a shell by entering "use" and then hit enter, you will be prompted with a list of your sessions and beacons, select the correct beacon, and hit enter again. alternatively, we can use the shell ID to connect as follow

 ```bash
 sliver > use c46b2b6e